We recently surveyed racers in the Triangle Tech Challenge, a multi week virtual race between 43 teams from tech companies in North Carolina.

-That’s all good news, but we’re even more excited by the virtual race’s effect on the racer’s social network.
-It turns out that racers were talking with colleagues and family members about the race.
-And nearly 2 in 3 racers felt more connected to colleagues who were also racing.
+That’s all good news, but we’re even more excited by the virtual race’s affect on the racer’s social network.
+Racers were talking with colleagues and family members about the race.
+And nearly 2 in 3 racers felt more connected to colleagues who were also participating in the race.

-These social effects are particularly important because a) health science increasingly indicates that the attitudes and decisions of a person’s social network significantly shape that individual’s health decisions and b) few wellness programs currently move the needle at the level of a company’s overall culture.
+These social effects are particularly important because a) health science increasingly indicates that the attitudes and decisions of a person’s social network significantly shape the individual’s own health decisions and b) few wellness programs currently move the needle at the level of a company’s overall culture.

 As racers talk about the virtual race day-after-day with colleagues, friends and family, the culture that surrounds and shapes them gets rewired.
 Rewired not just to focus on fitness, but to enhance the psychological and cultural traits that contribute to an active, exciting life — action, motivation, intentionality, accountability, and teamwork.

 In total, 53 racers responded to the survey.
 Want to learn more?

 Or take ten minutes to build your own custom virtual race route right now and share it with your company or charity!
 Or if your organization is larger and has more complex needs, get in touch with our virtual race gurus about organizing a virtual race or fitness challenge for your company, organization or community.